EdwinVW/dapr-traffic-control/README.md

 1. Make sure you have installed Dapr on your machine in self-hosted mode as described in the [Dapr documentation](https://docs.dapr.io/getting-started/install-dapr/).
 2. Open a new command-shell.
-3. Go to the folder `src/infrastructure` folder.
+3. Change the current folder to the `src/infrastructure` folder of this repo.
 4. Start the infrastructure services by executing `start-all.ps1` script.
 This script will start Mosquitto (MQTT broker), RabbitMQ (pub/sub broker) and Maildev.
-Maildev is a development SMTP server that does not actually sends out emails (by default).
-But it offers a web frontend for inspecting the emails that were sent to it.
+Maildev is a development SMTP server that does not actually send out emails (by default).
+Instead, it offers a web frontend that will act as an email in-box showing the emails that were sent to the SMTP server.
+This is very convenient for demos of testscenarios.

 Start the services:

-1. Open new command-shell.
+1. Open a new command-shell.

-2. Change the current folder to the `src/VehicleRegistrationService` folder of this repo.
+1. Change the current folder to the `src/VehicleRegistrationService` folder of this repo.

-3. Execute the following command (using the Dapr cli) to run the **VRS**:
+1. Execute the following command (using the Dapr cli) to run the **VRS**:

     ```console
     dapr run --app-id vehicleregistrationservice --app-port 5002 --dapr-http-port 3502 --dapr-grpc-port 50002 --config ../dapr/config/config.yaml --components-path ../dapr/components dotnet run